trevnorris/threx/README.md

 `Thread#join()`: Join the thread and cleanup resources.
 Blocking call.

-`Thread#enqueue(obj)`: Pass a native method to be run on the spawned thread.
+`Thread#enqueue(obj[, external])`: Pass a native method to be run on the spawned thread.
 This is meant to be used in conjunction with the native API.

 #### C++